Full Agenda

 This year marks the first Space Symposium to include a dedicated science track, allowing for in depth discussions of a range of civil space science and research matters.
 Government and industry speakers will address the NASA science roadmap, planetary defense, advanced rockets, exploration initiatives, and other topics.

-10:00am – Space Science Programming
+10:00am – Networking

 -